 Racing thoughts are the swift, cyclical thoughts often associated with states of panic and anxiety.
 If you suffer from racing thoughts regularly, it can be a real problem.

 One of the best ways to tackle racing thoughts is to slow down and be present with them.
 Recognize that the mind is simply doing what it does best: thinking.

 Pay attention to your thoughts, and if it helps, label the type of thoughts you’re having.
 Perhaps you’re planning for the future, worrying about tomorrow, or ruminating on a past event.

 Label the thoughts as best you can.
 This can help soothe the racing thoughts as you give each idea space to breathe and settle.

-How To Calm Your Mind And Quiet Mental Chatter
+How to Calm Your Mind and Quiet Mental Chatter

 Here are five steps to calm your mind and quiet mental chatter:

 You don’t have to meditate to be mindful.
-A global leader on mindfulness training for clinical problems, Jon Kabat-Zinn, defines the practice as “paying attention in a particular way, in the present moment and non-judgementally.”
+A global leader in mindfulness training for clinical problems, Jon Kabat-Zinn, defines the practice as “paying attention in a particular way, in the present moment and non-judgementally.”

 Have you ever berated yourself over the worries that keep you up at night?